Virginia fraternity in retracted rape story to sue Rolling Stone

 The magazine said in a statement on Sunday that it would commit itself to a series of recommendations made in the Columbia University review.
 Rolling Stone owner Wenner, though, told the New York Times on Sunday that the editors of the article, Will Dana and Sean Woods, would not lose their jobs and that Erdely would continue to write for the magazine.

-Erdely also apologised in a statement published by the New York Times on Sunday, saying "the Columbia account of the mistakes and misjudgement in my reporting was a brutal and humbling experience."
+Erdely also apologized in a statement published by the New York Times on Sunday, saying "the Columbia account of the mistakes and misjudgments in my reporting was a brutal and humbling experience."

 The decision not to fire anyone involved led to criticism of the magazine by CNN senior media correspondent Brian Stelter and other American media.
 Slate columnist Hanna Rosin said Rolling Stone's editors appeared indifferent, while USA Today columnist Rem Rieder called on Wenner to rethink his response.